allen-cell-animated/cell-feature-explorer/README.md

 To run this application in development, run `npm start`.
 This will start `webpack-dev-server`, running by default on the port specified in `webpack/constants.js`.
 To view, visit `http://localhost:{PORT}`.
 Webpack-dev-server will watch all relevant project files, and reload the browser automatically when those files change.

+#### Options
-To run pointing at the non production database, run `npm run start:dev-db`
+To run pointing at the non production database, run `npm run start:dev-db` To point at a JSON dataset not hosted on firebase, run `npm run start:internal`.
+This will load a list of datasets hosted at `http://dev-aics-dtp-001.corp.alleninstitute.org/cfedata/datasets.json`.

 ___